AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/blocks/variableBlock/label.rst

 **A calculator referencing three side lengths of a triangle**

-Here, what makes a label good is dependent on the context of its parent group name.
+Here, what makes a label good is dependent on the context of its parent group.

-* If the group name is "Triangle's sides", then labels "a", "b", and "c" are good.
+* If the group's name is "Triangle's sides", then labels "a", "b", and "c" are good.
 * If the group is unnamed, or there is no dedicated group just for the triangle sides, then  labels "side a", "side b", "side c" might be the best option.

     This is only valid if the calculator references the fact that there's a triangle somewhere --- if not, you would have to clarify that with the group name, a text block, an image, or otherwise.